Manhattan High School

-Manhattan High School is a public high school in Manhattan, Kansas, United States, serving students in grades 9-12.
-It is part of the Manhattan–Ogden USD 383.
-For the 2013–2014 school year, Manhattan High had an enrollment of 1,920 students.
+Manhattan High School is a public high school in Manhattan, Kansas, United States, serving students in grades 9–12.
+It is part of the Manhattan–Ogden USD 383 school district.
+For the 2024–2025 school year, Manhattan High had an enrollment of 2,060 students.
+The school's athletic teams are referred to as the "Indians," and have won 50 state championships.

-The school is divided into two campuses.
-The main building is the West Campus, containing grades 10–12, while the East Campus is for ninth graders.
-The two campuses are approximately one mile apart.
-Students use buses to transport between campuses.

-As of the most recent ratings in 2017, MHS was listed on the Washington Posts list of the nation's "Most Challenging High Schools" for each of the prior nine years.
-Only twelve high schools in Kansas made that list in 2017.
-The school's athletic teams are referred to as the "Indians," and have won more than 45 state championships.
-Notable alumni of the school include Fred Andrew Seaton, former U.S. Senator and Secretary of the Interior.

 History

 The first public schoolhouse in Manhattan was built in 1857, serving all grades.
 The first dedicated secondary school in the town opened in 1873 at the current site of the Manhattan High School "East Campus."
 The first recorded high school graduation ceremony was held in 1892.